marintailor/rcstate/README.md

 ## Overview

-rcstate is a CLI app written in Go to manage the state of resources in the Google Cloud.
+rcstate is a CLI app written in Go to manage the state of resources in Google Cloud.

 ## Installation